scrabbletank/farhome-rules/rulesdoc.md

 Once per turn, when you cast a cantrip or 1st level spell your next basic attack costs 2 less AP.
 Alternatively if you make a basic attack your next cantrip or 1st level spell costs 2 less AP, with a minimum of 1.
 The spell level increases to 2nd at 7th level, and 3rd at 14th level, and 4th at 21th level.

 #### Dual-Wield Expert
 You have no penalties from dual wielding.
-While dual wielding you count as holding a shield when taking the Defend action.
+While dual wielding you add a defense die to your defense rolls when taking the defend action.

 #### Duelist
 You are an expert with one-handed weapons.
 When attacking with a one-handed weapon you reroll 1 die in your attack roll.
 If you're holding nothing in your off hand you have expertise with your attack roll instead.